-Balance, January 1, 2016 \$ 490,114
+Balance, January 1, 2017 \$ 481,772

-Distributions (40,782)
+Distributions (759)

-Total gains or losses (realized and unrealized) 26,243
+Total gains or losses (realized and unrealized) 62,935

-Investment income, net of fees 6,197
+Investment income, net of fees 5,338

-Balance, December 31, 2016 \$ 481,772
+Balance, December 31, 2017 \$ 549,286

-For the year ended December 31, 2016, substantially all investment income was derived from a distribution from the Community First Foundation Endowments.
+For the year ended December 31, 2017, substantially all investment income was derived from a distribution from the Community First Foundation Endowments.

 Level 3 investments consist of the Foundation's beneficial interest in Community First Foundation.
+The fair value is based on the value of the Foundation's portion of the underlying investments in the

 The fair value is based on the value of the Foundation's portion of the underlying investments in the beneficial interest using valuation methods that are appropriate for those investments as determined by the Community First Foundation.